triangle-man/AoC2019/notes-to-self.md

   structures for types; so for operations on types of `things`, start all functions with `thing-`
 - try to reach for `fold` or `for`
+- just don't worry about memory: stick to immutable structures, and prefer lists (which support fold!)

 mbutterick just converted numbers to strings when necessary!
 Maybe I should stop worrying about performance.